-- 1. Section 1(1) of the Traditional Leadership and Governance Framework Act, 2003 (hereinafter referred to as the principal Act), is hereby amended by- - (a) the substitution for the definition of "kingship" of the following definition: - " 'kingship' means a kingship established in terms of section 2A;"; and - (b) the insertion after the definition of "kingship" of the following definition: - "'kingship council' means a council established and recognised for a kingship in terms of section 3A;".
+- 1. Section 1(1) of the Traditional Leadership and Governance Framework Act, 2003 (hereinafter referred to as the principal Act), is amended - - (a) by the substitution for the definition of "kingship" of the following definition: - "'kingship' means a kingship established in terms of section 2A;"; and - (b) by the insertion after "kingship" of the following definition: - "'kingship council' means a council established and recognised for a kingship in terms of section 3A;".

-Substitution of heading to Chapter 2 of Act 41 of 2003
+Amendment of Chapter 2 of Act 41 of 2003

-2. The following heading is hereby substituted for the heading to Chapter 2 of the principal Act:

-"KINGSHIPS, TRADITIONAL COMMUNITIES, KINGSHIP COUNCILS AND TRADITIONAL COUNCILS".
+2. Chapter two of the principal Act is amended by the substitution of the heading to the Chapter with the following heading: "KINGSHIPS, TRADITIONAL COMMUNITIES, KINGSHIP COUNCILS AND TRADITIONAL COUNCILS".

-Insertion of section 2A in Act 41 of 2003
+Addition of section 2A to Act 41 of 2003

-${\bf 3.}$ The following section is inserted in the principal Act after section ${\bf 2:}$
+3. The following section is inserted in the principal Act after section 2: